avishkarbachhav45-tech/Daily-Bootstrap-Learn/README.md

 ### - Day 24 : Button Group
 Group a series of buttons together on a single line or stack them in a vertical column.

+### - Day 25 : Pagination
+Group a series of buttons together on a single line or stack them in a vertical column.